-- ✓ Armed actors must give impartial humanitarian organizations access to their territories so that they can alleviate the suffering of the civilian population and mitigate the humanitarian consequences of the armed conflicts and \checkmark violence.
-They must also respect these organizations' standards and ways of working, which are based on the principles of neutrality, impartiality and independence. - state and armed groups, it is important that the parties consider commitments that entail greater respect for IHL in order to reduce the impact of the armed conflicts and determine possible post-conflict obligations.
+- ✓ Armed actors must give impartial humanitarian organizations access to their territories so that they can alleviate the suffering of the civilian population and mitigate the humanitarian consequences of the armed conflicts and $\checkmark$ violence.
+They must also respect these organizations' standards and ways of working, which are based on the principles of neutrality, impartiality and independence. - ✓ In any dialogue or negotiations between the Colombian ✓ We ask the Colombian state and society to continue state and armed groups, it is important that the parties consider commitments that entail greater respect for IHL in order to reduce the impact of the armed conflicts and determine possible post-conflict obligations.
 IHL should not be used for political purposes or related to political decisions so that its capacity to protect the lives of people affected by armed conflict is not diminished. - ✓ Respect for IHL means everything for people affected by armed conflict.
 When the rules of IHL are followed, human suffering is reduced.
-That is why we insist on this point, so that parties to conflicts protect the lives and dignity of those who are not or are no longer taking part in hostilities and 🗸 We call on civilians to respect, protect and recognize the treat them with humanity at all times. - ✓ We call on armed actors to assess and reduce the humani- tarian consequences generated by the presence, use and abandonment of explosive weapons and their direct and indirect effects on the civilian population. - ✓ Children and teenagers must not be involved in any way with armed actors.
+That is why we insist on this point, so that parties to conflicts protect the lives and dignity of those who are not or are no longer taking part in hostilities and $\checkmark$ We call on civilians to respect, protect and recognize the treat them with humanity at all times. - ✓ We call on armed actors to assess and reduce the humanitarian consequences generated by the presence, use and abandonment of explosive weapons and their direct and indirect effects on the civilian population. - ✓ Children and teenagers must not be involved in any way with armed actors.
 In this respect, it is important that state and non-state armed actors uphold the protection conferred on them by IHL and other humanitarian norms.
 Likewise, it is crucial that the Colombian state develop areas where people are protected and promote opportunities in rural and urban areas to hinder the recruitment, use and participation of children in hostilities. - ✓ We insist on the importance of the state's strengthening its institutional capacity to provide a complete response to those affected by the armed conflicts.